ADA Accessibility Information

 Failure to floss daily can put you at risk of gum diseases and tooth cavities.
 If you ignore flossing, bacteria and food particles will create a filmy residue called plaque.
 The plaque then releases acids that can lead to cavities.
 If left untreated, plaque will harden and build up along the gum line, causing gum diseases.
 A good way to reduce plaque and prevent gum diseases and cavities is by flossing daily.
 If you are still unsure about the benefits of flossing daily, our professionals will help you understand why you need to floss regularly.

-Copyright © 2013-2023 Northview Family Dental - Robert Leale DDS - and WEO Media (Touchpoint Communications LLC).
+Copyright © 2013-2025 Robert Leale DDS and WEO Media (Touchpoint Communications LLC).
 All rights reserved.
 Sitemap